-A 24 km (15 mi) hike along the Rockingham coastline.
+A 25.4 km (15.8 mi) hike along the Rockingham coastline.
 Take in the stunning views of the Indian Ocean, Cockburn Sound and the Shoalwater Islands Marine Park.
-Other highlights include exploring the jagged limestone cliffs of Point Peron and hiking among the sand dunes of Warnbro Sound.
+Other highlights include exploring the jagged limestone cliffs of Point Peron and among the sand dunes of Warnbro Sound.
 Keep an eye out for dolphins feeding close to shore!

 Rockingham is a popular summertime holiday destination and it isn't hard to see why.
 With vast stretches of calm white sandy beaches, the jagged limestone islands of the Shoalwater Islands Marine Park and abundant sea and bird life, the Rockingham coast is a perfect place for walking.